Is Your Job a Certified Trade?

 Additionally, there is an Apprenticeship Incentive Grant (AIG) available to apprentices registered with the ITA after they have successfully completed the requirements for the first and second level of training in a Red Seal trade.
 Of course, different trades have different level requirements.

 If you already work in a trade but are not certified you may be thinking – “I don’t want to waste time by going back to school for classes to get certification for a job that I’m already doing!!”
 BUT, although there are requirements that must be met in order to qualify for a tax credit level, the requirements are not only based on the level of technical training completed, but also on the completed work hours in that trade.
 Maybe you took some of the courses ‘way back when’ but never took the certification exams because you got a job.
 You can take your transcripts or proof of the hours you worked in the profession and challenge the exam.
-Effective June 2010, you may be eligible for a Certification Tax Credit if you have successfully challenged the exam.

 The ITA may also grant you credits towards your apprenticeship if you have trained in a Red Seal program somewhere else in Canada or worked in a profession that is relevant to your current apprenticeship.